yosunlu/Othello-AI/Backend/README.md

 Now you have created a virtual Python environment and installed all of the required components.

 `cd Backend` into the Backend folder and run `python app.py` to start the webserver.
 Visual Studio Code allows you to debug Python very easily too.

+### Run MySql database
+Open a terminal and establish an SSH tunnel to the VM where the database is hosted

+Run ssh -L localhost:54306:localhost:54306 username@cs506-team-01.cs.wisc.edu

+--> enter cs password

+Manage the database with any DBMS of preference

+DATABASE_NAME = "othello"

+DATABASE_USER = "root"

+DATABASE_PASSWORD = "pass123"

+DATABASE_HOST = "127.0.0.1"

+DATABASE_PORT = "54306"